QuantEcon/Expectations.jl/README.md

 For finite discrete distributions, we simply compute the precise expectation.
 For continuous distributions given without nodes, we use some form of Gaussian quadrature (either Gauss-Legendre, or a distribution-specific form for common distributions).
-These distribution-specific algorithms are derived from `QuantEcon.jl`, who implemented them as defined in Miranda and Fackler's `CompEcon` toolbox.
+These distribution-specific algorithms are derived from `FastGaussQuadrature.jl`.

 The default for distributions with nodes (and currently the only supported algorithm) is trapezoidal quadrature.